 Firstly, “animated” doesn’t just mean “cartoon”.

-The best way to decide if you need to go the animated route or not is to ask yourself a simple question: can you demonstrate what you do in a physical way?
+The best way to decide if you need animation is to ask yourself a simple question: can you demonstrate what you do in a physical way?
 By which I don’t mean communicating, say, pay-per-click advertising through interpretive dance.
 But if there’s no physical product, then standing and talking about it in front of a camera is probably pretty worthless.

 Services – for example, workflow tools, financial transaction services or instant messaging products – need to be shown to work in a way that may be too boring to show on screen, or may have what you believe to be an emotional or social benefit that you can’t attribute in a simple showcase.

-It’s not about explaining things simply with the occasional cartoon lightbulb, cloud or a daft-looking bird for punctuation – it’s bringing something a little less tangible to life.
+It’s not about explaining things simply with the occasional cartoon lightbulb, cloud or a daft-looking bird for punctuation.
+It’s bringing something less tangible to life.
 Animated explainer videos allow for more personality when what you’re selling simply doesn’t have it.
 Nobody sees PayPal as cheeky, or Google Hangouts as down with the kids.
 They just do things simply and effectively, but in a different manner to competitors – which is why both companies have gone the animated route (with, admittedly, live-action parts too).

 What’s more, if you offer something that evolves with the times – software being a particularly excellent example – or you tend to rebrand every now and then, you can go back and edit the bits that don’t comply with your new look, product or service.
 Think of it as an investment for the future.

-We explain why animated explainers are so effective in more detail in this blog post.
+We explain the benefits of animated explainers in this blog post.